Henri Becquerel: Later life and death

-Later in his life in 1900, Becquerel measured the properties of Beta Particles, and he realized that they had the same measurements as high speed electrons leaving the nucleus.
-In 1901 Becquerel made the discovery that radioactivity could be used for medicine.
-Henri made this discovery when he left a piece of radium in his vest pocket and noticed that he had been burnt by it.
-This discovery led to the development of radiotherapy which is now used to treat cancer.
-Becquerel did not survive much longer after his discovery of radioactivity and died on 25 August 1908, at the age of 55, in Le Croisic, France.
-His death was from unknown causes, but was reported that "he had developed serious burns on his skin, likely from the handling of radioactive materials."
+In 1900, Becquerel measured the properties of beta particles, and he realized that they had the same measurements as high speed electrons leaving the nucleus.
+The following year, he discovered that radioactivity could be used for medicine; he left a piece of radium in his vest pocket, and noticed that he had been burnt by it.
+This discovery led to the development of radiotherapy, which is now used to treat cancer.

+Becquerel died on 25 August 1908 in Le Croisic at the age of 55.
+He died of a heart attack, but it was reported that "he had developed serious burns on his skin, likely from the handling of radioactive materials."